PaloAltoNetworks/pan.dev/products/access/docs/adem/examples/mobile-users/global-distribution-of-application-experience-scores-for-mu-devices.md

 sidebar_label: Get Global Distribution of Application Experience Scores for Mobile User Devices
 ---

 The API retrieves the Global Distribution of application experience scores for all monitored Mobile User devices.
+In the Response section, the lines that are followed by a comment (<<<<<<) correspond to the location in the UI (see attached screenshot) that is enclosed in a red box.
+The US Southeast location displays a green circle indicating that it has a good score (85.4), whereas the US Central displays an orange circle indicating a fair score (61.2).
+The attached screen is located in Monitor -> Applications -> Application details page in the Strata Cloud Manager UI.

 The following shows the portions of the UI widget where the data is displayed for this example: